skellis46/finger-pointing-moon/timeline.md

 ## Dissemination and engagement

-- social media? / communications
+- social media? / communications (RA does a lot of this, and also admin at C-DaRE -- cost this? )
 - podcasts
 - symposium
 - OA workbook?